jasonhemann/21FA-CS3800/syllabus.md

 distribution of such recordings is prohibited.
 Obviously I cannot [stop you](https://obsproject.com/), but it's to both our benefits.

-## TRACE evaluations

-I encourage students to take time and submit TRACE evaluations.
-Your time is busy at the end of the term when these are available.
-In order to fairly compensate you for that time, if 85% or more of the students enrolled in a section complete these TRACE evaluations, then I shall add two points onto the class-wide final average.

 ## Academic Integrity Policy

 Students of course play an integral part in ensuring they receive the